-Most common among the three, is the utility patent.
+Most common among the three is the utility patent.
 It covers processes, compositions of matter, manufactures, and machines that are innovative and industrially useful.
 On the other hand, a design patent includes the shape or configuration of an object.
 Differences between utility and design patent shall be discussed in the next section, in detail.
-If you are new to this process, like a research scholar or a university, click here to see the free sample reports on Design Patent Search.
+If you are new to this process, as a research scholar or a university, click here to see the free sample reports on Design Patent Search.
 You can also find a link to our services below.

 Utility Patent vs Design Patent

 A utility patent protects the functionality of the patent, whereas design patent protects the appearance of the patent.
 Some of the differences are explained below in detail. [ Utility Patent vs Design Patent: What are the Differences? ]

 - Scope of protection: The scope of design patent is limited to only the ornamental appearance of an invention, whereas scope of utility patent lies around the function or structure of an invention.
 Utility patent can protect many different variations of a product using a single utility patent, whereas design patent can only claim for single clause i.e. appearance.

 - Cost incurred: Since utility patents cover a broader scope of protection, the cost incurred in utility patent is much higher than design patents.
 Even for hiring attorneys and professionals for consultation, utility patent applications cost way too far than design patents.
 Utility patent need to be maintained and for this, fees must be paid 3-1/2, 7-1/2, and 11-1/2 years after the paid was issued.
 While, there is no clause for any such fees to be paid, for design patents after once it gets issued.